CESARDELATORRE/MLNETAnomalyDetectionCCFraud/Readme.md

 `````

 ### 4. Consume model
-After the model is trained, you can use the Predict() API to predict if a transaction is a fraud, using a data set.
+After the model is trained, you can use the Predict() API to predict if a transaction is a fraud, using a IDataSet.

 `````csharp
 [...]